-Ensuring that you include a review of the solution's capabilities to meet your organization's compliance and audit requirements is a must.
-Your chosen solution should help your organization to enable compliance, mitigate compliant risks, and support the ability to perform data audits to meet your compliance standards.
+You may already have an HCM solution and are reviewing your requirements annually.
+Or, you may be evaluating a new solution.
+Ensuring you include a review of the solution's capabilities to meet your organization's compliance and audit requirements is necessary.
+Your chosen solution should help your organization enable compliance, mitigate compliance risks, and support the ability to perform data audits to meet compliance standards.

 How do compliance requirements vary?

-Countries in which the organization operates (Canada, U.S. or internationally),
+Countries in which the organization operates (Canada, U.S., or internationally),

 Structure of the organization as a private or public corporation,

 Types of information systems and business solutions in place and

 Delivery platforms on which those systems are implemented and maintained.

 Here is a list of Compliance and Audit requirements for HR/Payroll and Reporting that you should use to ensure your organization is covered from all legal standpoints:

 Requirements to satisfy Canadian and US taxation authorities, to fully accommodate the country-specific tax computations and filing (TD1s and W4s) and all HR legislative and compliance requirements.